cncf/techdocs/analyses/0012-TUF/implementation.md

 ## Content maintainability and creation process

-### Rename the docs Github repo
+### Rename the website Github repo

-Rename the docs repo to a recognizable name e.g _TUF-ReadTheDocs_ or similar to make it easier to find.
+Rename the website repo to a recognizable name e.g _TUF-website_ or similar to make it easier to find.
 At the moment, the repo is named _theupdateframework.io_ which is too broad as it only contains docs and not all information about TUF projects

 ### Add README to docs repo

-Add a README to the docs repo with information about the project.
+Add a README to the website repo with information about the project.
 I suggest the following information: Overview of the project, components, project repos, communication channels and links a contributors' guide.